 This is because, in the Netherlands, cycling is the transportation de jour with 36% of the people listing the bicycle as their most frequent mode of transport on a typical day as opposed to the car by 45% and public transport by 11%.
 Eindhoven, in particular, is an exciting destination for a make-your-own -bicycle-tour trip with basically all interesting points of interest easily reachable via dedicated bike paths.

-Eindhoven Tourist Information Office rents city bikes that have 3 gears if your hotel does not provide loaner bikes (Hotel the Match does) and electrical bikes and tandems can be booked in advance if that interests you.
+Eindhoven Tourist Information Office rents city bikes that have three gears if your hotel does not provide loaner bikes (Hotel the Match does), and electric bikes and tandems can be booked in advance if that interests you.
 There is no need to be afraid, as while locals might take cycling seriously – they are nowhere near as aggressive as you will find in Amsterdam and simply shake their head at tourists doing the wrong thing…

 If you’re looking for exhilarating rollercoasters, bewitching attractions and impressive shows, head out for a fun day at Efteling, the largest theme park in The Netherlands.